 If you’re looking for a non-toxic dry cleaner near you, there are a few things to keep in mind.
 First, check out the website of the Environmental Protection Agency (EPA).
 The EPA has a list of over 6,000 dry cleaners nationwide that use environmentally friendly methods.

 To find a dry cleaner near you, visit the EPA’s website and enter your zip code.
 You’ll be able to see a list of all the dry cleaners in your area that meet their standards.
-Another good resource is the Green America directory.

 Green America is a nonprofit organization that works to promote environmental responsibility.
 Their directory includes over 1,600 green businesses, including dry cleaners.
-When you’re looking for a non-toxic dry cleaner, call ahead and ask about their cleaning methods.

 Some companies use wet cleaning, which is safer for both humans and the environment.
 Others use CO2 cleaning, which uses carbon dioxide instead of toxic chemicals.
 Make sure to ask about their method before bringing in your clothes!